 To sear your meat is to apply quick and intense heat to char the meat’s surface.
 Searing your meat occurs prior to cooking it through.
 If you sear correctly, you won’t burn your meat.
 Instead, you’ll quickly cook the outside of the meat before finishing the inside at a much slower pace.

-As you sear, you caramelize the outside of the meat.
+As you sear on a grill, you caramelize the outside of the meat.
 Although it doesn’t seal in the juices (a common myth), searing the meat creates an extra layer of flavor and texture—as well as those beautiful grill marks.
 Searing doesn’t affect the inside of your meat.

 You can sear virtually any meat that you can grill.
 Although you may think a steak is the only meat you can sear, chicken and fish are also great candidates.
 Other options include chops and roasts as well as various seafood options such as scallops.

-How to Sear Your Meat Perfectly on Your Grill
+How to Sear Your Meat on a Grill

 Before you begin, start by preheating your grill, allowing it to warm up for 10 to 15 minutes.
 You’ll need the temperature to reach between 450 and 500 degrees for a good, quick sear.
 Scrape off your cooking grates before getting started.
 Then, season your meat and get ready to sear.